pymupdf/PyMuPDF/docs/recipes-low-level-interfaces.rst

 Numerous methods are available to access and manipulate PDF files on a fairly low level.
 Admittedly, a clear distinction between "low level" and "normal" functionality is not always possible or subject to personal taste.

 It also may happen, that functionality previously deemed low-level is later on assessed as being part of the normal interface.
-This has happened in v1.14.0 for the class :ref:`Tools` -- you now find it as an item in the Classes chapter.
+This has happened in v1.14.0 for the class :ref:`Tools` - you now find it as an item in the Classes chapter.

-Anyway -- it is a matter of documentation only: in which chapter of the documentation do you find what.
-Everything is available always and always via the same interface.
+It is a matter of documentation only in which chapter of the documentation you find what you are looking for.
+Everything is available and always via the same interface.

 ----------------------------------

 How to Iterate through the :data:`xref` Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A PDF's :data:`xref` table is a list of all objects defined in the file.
-This table may easily contain many thousand entries -- the manual :ref:`AdobeManual` for example has 127'000 objects.
+This table may easily contain many thousands of entries -- the manual :ref:`AdobeManual` for example has 127,000 objects.
 Table entry "0" is reserved and must not be touched.
 The following script loops through the :data:`xref` table and prints each object's definition::

     >>> xreflen = doc.xref_length()  # length of objects table